ManasPhanse/School_marks/README.md

 # School Marks

-## 'data' contains CSV Datasets Extracted from the Database
+## 'data' contains CSV Datasets
+(Assumed as extracted from the Database)

 ## Run the program
 ```